IBM-Cloud/collaboration/README.md

 Unfortunately I didn't manage to access the MongoDB service on Bluemix remotely.
 At this point you need to install [MongoDB](https://www.mongodb.org) locally and point to it by defining the local URL 'mongodb://localhost:27017/db' in env.json.
 I'd like to switch to MongoDB by Compose in the future which is another MongoDB service on Bluemix.

-The SSO service only allows to define one callback.
-However the callback needs to point to a local URL like 'http://localhost:6013/auth/sso/callback'.
-So you either need to create a second SSO service (in another space) or you need to change the callback URL in the SSO service back and forth when running on the server and locally.
+The SSO service only allows to define one callback per Bluemix application.
+However to run the application locally the callback needs to point to a local URL like 'http://localhost:6013/auth/sso/callback'.
+To work around this you can create a second Node.js application, bind the same SSO service to it and define a second callback.
+Make sure you copy the credentials of this second instance into env.json.